 Bath Christmas Market: Top Stalls, Food and Festivities to Check Out

 You know, I have always wanted to do a Christmas market.
-Nuremberg, Salzburg, Bruges.
-Not once did I think Bath.
+Nuremberg, Salzburg, Bruges, all of those swing to mind.
+Never have I thought Bath.
 Yet here we are.
-Google 'best Christmas markets UK' and there it is, proudly celebrating its 25th year.
-And as one stallholder said, if Bath is my first Christmas market, apparently I’ve peaked.
-He then suggested Winchester’s next.
-And he should know.
-They have a stand there too.
+Google 'best Christmas markets UK' and there Bath is, proudly celebrating its 25th year.
+And as one stallholder said, if Bath is my first Christmas market, I’ve peaked.
+He should know.
+They have a stall there too.

 Now, it helps that we’ve got boots on the ground.
 Our starting point already decided: the top of Milsom Street, just off George Street.
 Then wandered our way back towards Abbey Green.
-If you want to follow a similar route, here’s the official map.
+If you want to follow a similar route, here’s the official Bath Christmas Market map.

-While daylight lets you see better, handy when you’re scanning for gifts, after dark is when the market truly permeates with festive cheer.
+While daylight lets you see better, handy when you’re scanning for gifts.
+After dark is when the market truly permeates with festive cheer.
 Hones in on your sense of smell.
-It is when it felt most what I thought Christmas Markets were really about.
+It is also when it most felt like what I thought Christmas Markets were really about.
 The mood, warm.
-Lights twinkling everywhere, couples strolling arm in arm, groups of friends juggling hot chocolates and mulled wine and that unmistakable festive buzz rolling through the streets.
+Lights twinkling everywhere, couples strolling arm in arm, groups of friends juggling cups of hot chocolate and mulled wine and their unmistakable festive cheer echoing through the streets.

 Must-See Stalls to Check Out